What Are Psilocybin Mushrooms?

 Are Psilocybin Mushrooms New?

 Hence, indigenous people started to hide their sacred rituals and slowly but surely, the use of psilocybin mushrooms became an underground practice of their culture.
-Thankfully, they have not disappeared completely from their culture.
+Thankfully, they have not disappeared completely, and are used by many indigenous groups in Mexico today.

 The Connection Between Ancient Art & Mushrooms

-Art depicting the use of sacred mushrooms were found especially in Central America.
-These sculptures were dated as early as 1000 B.C.
+Art depicting the use of sacred mushrooms is especially prevalent in Central America, with sculptures were dated as early as 1,000 BCE.
 The purpose of these holy artifacts is not certain for researchers, although it is clear that they hold a religious and sacred meaning to those who crafted them.

 The word describing psilocybin mushrooms is “teonanacatl” in Central America.
 However, these were not the only sacred medicine which were used in religious and sacred ceremonies.
-The cactus peyote, as well as the morning glory seeds were also used as entheogens and sacred medicine.
+The cactus peyote, as well as the morning glory seeds and Salvia divinorum were also used as entheogens and sacred medicine.

 There was a god known in these cultures known as “Seven Flowers”.
 He was the Mixtec god of hallucination, especially when it comes to consuming psilocybin mushrooms.
 This god was also frequently depicted as carrying a pair of mushrooms in his hands.
 The Vienna Codex depicts 7 other gods with mushrooms in their hands, which marks the fact that psilocybin mushrooms were a powerful part of the Aztec culture.